Floriannue/CORApy/readme_florian2.md

   - `--lf` runs only last failed tests
   - `--tb=no` reduces traceback for overview
   - `-q` for less output
+  always use > test_output.txt and read the file

 #### VERIFICATION CHECKLIST (Complete ALL steps for each translated file):